Hinge Design + Creation

 This class is designed for students with little or no prior metalworking experience.
 Learn traditional metalsmithing techniques such as sawing, piercing, forming, soldering, surface embellishment, and finishing.
-Tools, copper or brass sheet, and other basic supplies provided. *Attendance to the first class is mandatory.
+Tools, copper or brass sheet, and other basic supplies provided.

 Jewelry Foundations: Level 2

 This class is designed for the beginning metalsmith who has completed at least one class and will commit to additional practice in the basic skills necessary to the craft before continuing on to more advanced classes.
 Students will complete projects, both directed and independent, which combine skills such as sawing, filing, texturing, soldering, forming, and finishing, as well as becoming more proficient with tool usage.
-Tools, copper or brass sheet, and other basic supplies provided. *Prerequisite: Jewelry Foundations: Level 1 or equivalent within the last three years.
+Tools, copper or brass sheet, and other basic supplies provided. *Prerequisite: Jewelry Foundations: Level 1 within the last three years.

-Centrifugal Casting Projects 1
+Centrifugal Casting: Level 1

 Learn how to create models to cast into metal with the centrifugal casting machine.
 Explore additive and subtractive wax techniques as well as the “ins and outs” of casting organic or plastic materials.
 Castings can be used as design components, jewelry pieces, or small sculptural objects.
 Basic fabrication and surface finishing techniques will be covered.
 Students will have the opportunity to create two castings.
-Tools, casting grain, and basic supplies provided. *Attendance to the first class is mandatory.
+Tools, casting grain, and basic supplies provided.

-Centrifugal Casting Projects 2
+Centrifugal Casting: Level 2